huggingface/text-embeddings-inference/docs/source/en/aws_neuron.md

 ## Pre-compiled Models

-For faster startup, use pre-compiled Neuron models from the Hugging Face Hub:
+For faster startup, use pre-compiled Neuron models from the Hugging Face Hub like:

 - [optimum/bge-base-en-v1.5-neuronx](https://huggingface.co/optimum/bge-base-en-v1.5-neuronx)